 Welcome to the Asian American Studies program at California State University, Sacramento!
 We are an academic program that is meeting the needs of a dynamic and growing community.
 The program's dedicated faculty is nationally recognized for their teaching skills, scholarly activities, and community service.

 Ethnic Studies developed from the student activism of African Americans, Chicanos, Native Americans, and Asian Americans under the Third World Liberation Front (TWLF) in 1968-69, the longest student strike in U.S. history.
 The activist demands of the Third World Liberation Front (TWLF) included Third World Colleges with full autonomy over hiring and retaining faculty and administrators of color and curriculum development.
 The Asian American Studies program continues the legacy of Ethnic Studies to achieve the original demands of TWLF.
 The program's curriculum is grounded in the discipline of Ethnic Studies and Asian American Studies that provide students with the knowledge and critical thinking skills to analyze contemporary race and racism alongside pertinent issues that impact Asian American communities in relation to other racial and immigrant groups.
 The program also focuses on community engagement and agency toward social change while helping students apply their knowledge in the community.

-Concentration & Minor
+Major Concentration & Minor

 Meet the Faculty

 Bao Lo, Ph.D., Director of Asian American Studies